Dr Rosa Solinas

 Librarian & Artistic Advisor

 James grew up in Paris and read Music at Cambridge University.
 After a spell in the music library at Glyndebourne he was musical assistant to conductor Emmanuelle Haïm in France.
 When not with Monteverdi, James now works as a freelance musicologist, vocal coach and musical director.
 He is currently joint artistic director of the baroque collective Solomon’s Knot, with whom he has taken different productions to the Aldeburgh Festival.
-Within the Monteverdi team James takes care of the music library, looks after the Monteverdi Apprentices Programme and organises casting for certain projects.
+Within the Monteverdi team James takes care of the music library, and organises casting for certain projects.